 Father Canisius – he was offered a bishopric, but refused – was also an advisor, counsellor and confessor to emperors, queens and bishops.
 And, as well, he founded colleges (high schools) and universities – with little or no money, but disciplined religious orders such as the Jesuits can and did do remarkable things.
 To top it off, he was one of the foremost periti (theological experts) at the Council of Trent, helping to shore up the doctrine of the Faith in saecula saeculorum.
 He walked thousands of miles across Europe fulfilling these apostolates, and was known as one of the greatest preachers of his era: no Protestant could match him in controversy.
 Even after a stroke suffered at the age of seventy, he kept working, right up until he went to his eternal reward on this day of December, 1597.
 We will only know at the final judgement – if even then – how many souls were saved by the indefatigable labours of this holy priest, and what a life completely given over to God can do.

 Well done, good and faithful servant.

-Peter Canisius was canonized and declared one of the 36 doctors of the Church on May 21st, 1925 by Pope Pius XI.
+Peter Canisius was canonized and declared one of the 36 doctors of the Church in the same ceremony, on May 21st, 1925 by Pope Pius XI.